joheli/rosinenpicker/README.md

 This tells `rosinenpicker` to look in `/path/to/documents` for PDF files containing "apple pie" and save results in a CSV file at `/path/to/export.csv`.
 Fur further information, check out the [sample configuration file](configs/config.yml) in this repository - the file contains additional comments you may find useful.

+### Going deeper

+Now of course it is not very useful to just extract the term "apple pie" out of documents.
+But you can do much more.
+Instead of "apple pie" you can enter a regular expression, e.g. "\d{8}" to extract numbers consisting of exactly eight digits.
+But there's more: if you enter an expression along with "@@@" (which stands for "variable string"), only a match to "@@@" is returned.
+E.g. "Name: @@@" will return whatever follows "Name:"!

 ## Using `rosinenpicker`

 With your `config.yml` ready, go back to the command line and run `rosinenpicker` with the `-c` and `-d` arguments as shown above.